 Questions and answers

 A comprehensive set of questions have been developed to answer questions that prospective and Accredited Assessors may have about the role of an assessor:

-If you are considering applying to become an Accredited Assessor, please be aware of the accreditation fees below:
+If you are considering applying to become a SafePlus Assessor, please be aware of the accreditation fees below:

 - Total assessor accreditation process fee is $1,720.00 plus GST.
 These costs fund the desk-based and face-to-face competency assessments.